reactplay/react-play/src/plays/code-editor/Readme.md

 # Code editor

-It is a code editor for html css and javascript it is like a clone of codepen !
+It is a code editor for html ,css and js inspired from codepen made using codemirror and react-codemirror2 for writing and executing the code at same time !

 ## Play Demographic